RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #116

+Copied the one corner I had created all over the rest of the map and now I have a fully developed map.
+The next thing I need to do is make it actually playable by setting up the vendors and the spawns and the bulletin boards.
+Gotta figure out where to start...
+I think I need to start by first creating the new bulletin board system before actually populating the map.

 ## #112, #113, #114, #115

 Filled in the rest of a single corner of the basic layout built with just wood.